Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Humidity Gauge Settings](/images/getting-started/walkthrough/humidity-gauge-settings.png "Humidity Gauge Settings")

-Humidity is returned from Forecast.io as a number between 0 and 1, so we need to set the minimum and maximum values of the dial gauge to those.
+Humidity is returned from Dark Sky as a number between 0 and 1, so we need to set the minimum and maximum values of the dial gauge to those.
 The only other change is to use the humidity attribute instead of the temp attribute.
 Once done, click `Add Block` to see your new gauge.

 ![Humidity Gauge](/images/getting-started/walkthrough/dashboard-with-humidity.png "Humidity Gauge")